calapsss/analassist-langchain-vs-microsoft-sk/README.md

-# analassist
+# AnalAssist - LangChain vs. Microsoft Semantic Kernel
 Analysis Assistant
-Quick spin up of an analysis assistant for csv files using Microsoft Semantic Kernel
+Quick spin up of an analysis assistant for csv files using Microsoft Semantic Kernel and Langchain.
+We attempt to make a full application and compare the two implementations.

 ## Microsoft Semantic Kernel
 ### Speed of Development